-All Perils Deductible except Flood and Earth Movement - 1% of the value of the structure (bridge is separate structure from approach as scheduled) subject to a minimum of \$50,000 and 5 day Waiting period for Loss of Revenue.
+All Perils Deductible - 1% of the value of the structure (bridge is separate structure from approach as scheduled) subject to a minimum of \$50,000 and 7 day Waiting period for Loss of Revenue.

 Flood Coverage - \$250,000,000 Annual Aggregate - Multiple Policies Earthquake Coverage - \$250,000,000 Annual Aggregate - Multiple Policies Sublimits apply to Debris Removal, Contamination, & Pollution Clean-Up/Removal - Land/Water -.